-Students must obtain prior approval from the campus administration before selling, posting, circulating, or distributing any copies of written or printed materials, handbills, photographs, pictures, films, tapes, or other visual or auditory materials that were not developed under the oversight of the school.
+Students must obtain prior approval from the campus head principal before selling, posting, circulating, or distributing copies of written or printed materials, handbills, photographs, pictures, films, tapes, or other visual or auditory materials that were not developed under the oversight of the school.
 To be considered, any nonschool material must include the name of the sponsoring person or organization.
 Approval will be granted or denied within two school days.

-The principal has designated the front office as the location for approved nonschool materials to be placed for voluntary viewing or collection by students.
+The campus head principal has designated locations for approved non-school materials to be placed for voluntary viewing or collection by students.
 [See policy FNAA for more information.]